cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Cheat Engine 6.4

 Fixes:
-Network: Network server can now handle multiple incomming connections at the same time
+Network: Network server can now handle multiple incoming connections at the same time
 Gui: Fixed a crash when using multiple scan tabs Assembler/Disassembler: Fixed several assembler/disassembler bugs
 Debug: Fixed issues where deleting a breakpoint wouldn't actually remove it, causing a crash